 The Professional Practitioner Diploma course intended for those who wish to make it a career, and the shorter, but holistic version of VHT, for family & friends.

-Students at this level will be required to complete six modules, complete 24 case studies and do a written exam.
+Please contact email@example.com and ask for the Practitioner Route Guide.
 On successful completion of the course and having met all the necessary criteria, a Diploma will be awarded.

 2) Family & Friends (2 Days)